Is your home at risk of repossession? There are a few things that you may be able to do to stop it.

 If you're wanting to find out how to stop house repossessions, we've summarised the article very quickly for you below:

-House repossession is a last resort, house repayments lenders are usually quite reluctant to do it as it costs them time and resources to take the property and sell it themselves, they would much rather you pay your house repayments and keep up with payments.
+House repossession is a last resort, mortgage lenders are usually quite reluctant to do it as it costs them time and resources to take the property and sell it themselves, they would much rather you pay your mortgages and keep up with payments.

 If you communicate and are clear with your lender it will buy you more time and help you, it can take anywhere from between 5 and 12 months, which is the time in which you should look into selling your house to stop house repossession, but once a court order is made that you have to move out you'll typically have between 28 and 56 days.